Duraweld pivots for success

 Adapting and thriving during COVID-19

-Following the outbreak of the Covid-19 pandemic in March 2020, the UK government had an immediate requirement for industry to increase manufacturing of personal protective equipment (PPE).
+Following the outbreak of the COVID-19 pandemic in March 2020, the UK government had an immediate requirement for industry to increase manufacturing of personal protective equipment (PPE).
 Duraweld Ltd, based in Scarborough, sought to supply face visors to the NHS, but had limited automated processes.
-A digital cutting machine was puchased, supported by a £20,000 grant from PAPI, and the company was able to increase production from an initial 10,000 per day to 28,000 per day.
+A digital cutting machine was purchased, supported by a £20,000 grant from PAPI, and the company was able to increase production from an initial forecast of 10,000 visors per day to 28,000 per day.
 Duraweld are currently contracted to supply 5.2 million face visors to the NHS by December 2020, protecting front-line workers and patients across the country.Duraweld's website

 Check if you're eligible for a grant